 A memorial scholarship has been set up in honor of Rev. Bill & Rev. Marcy Pier.
 They devoted their lives to the mission field and winning souls for the Kingdom.
 They taught at Faith School of Theology for a number of years.
 They had hearts after God and were role models for many.
 Their reward in Heaven will be great as they accumulated very little on earth.
-This scholarship is available to those students pursuing the Missions or Pastoral Theology Concentrations and to International students.
+This scholarship is available to those students pursuing missions work or the Pastoral Theology Concentration and to international students.
 Each year, the student should make this request to the finance office in writing via the Financial Assistance Application.
 This scholarship is awarded annually.